-Foremost, the obligatory protective clothes to be worm during x-rays are the apron, the mittens or gloves, and the thyroid collar.
-These three items are considered mandatory to ensure a maximum of security to the concerned staff.
+Foremost, the obligatory protective clothes to be worn during x-rays are the apron, the mittens or gloves, and the thyroid collar.
+These three items are considered mandatory to ensure maximum security for the concerned staff.

 Why should I protect those areas?